Placental infarction refers to a localised area of ischemic villous necrosis. It is a significant cause of placental insufficiency.

-A primary serous papillary carcinoma of the peritoneum (PSPCP) is an extremely rare primary peritoneal tumour.
+A primary serous papillary carcinoma of the peritoneum (PSPCP) is an extremely rare primary peritoneal tumor.

 They usually present in postmenopausal women.

-Primary vaginal carcinoma, although being a rare overall, is still the 5th commonest gynaecological malignancy.
-A primary vaginal carcinoma is defined as a neoplasm that arises solely from the vagina with no involvement of the external os superiorly or the vulva inferiorly, the importance of thi...
+Primary vaginal carcinoma, although being a rare overall, is still the 5th commonest gynecological malignancy.
+A primary vaginal carcinoma is defined as a neoplasm that arises solely from the vagina with no involvement of the external os superiorly or the vulva inferiorly, the importance of this...

-Primary vulval cancer is a rare gynaecological malignancy that originates from the vulva.
+Primary vulval cancer is a rare gynecological malignancy that originates from the vulva.

-It accounts for ~3-5% of female genital tract melignancies and typically presents in post menopausal patients peaking around the the age of 65-70 years of age 1.
+It accounts for ~3-5% of female genital tract malignancies and typically presents in postmenopausal patients peaking around the age of 65-70 years of age 1.

 Prolonged rupture of membranes refers to a rupture of membranes lasting longer than 18-24 hours (i.e. between time of rupture and time of delivery) 1-2.
 This situation can occur in either the term or pre-term newborns where in the latter case it is also termed prolonged preterm rupture of membra...